Current safety training techniques do not fully transfer to the agent setting

 This workshop paper contains 28 unique tasks and tests the 8B and 70B Llama 3.1 open-access models on them.
 Without any modifications to the models, both models successfully completed about 18 out of 28 harmful tasks.
 When prompted as as a chat bot, all tasks were refused by both models.
 The 8B model refused to perform the task in 4 cases and the 70B model refused to perform in 7 cases.
 Full results are in Table 2 of the paper.
 I am a co-author of this paper and have previously posted an earlier version of this research [LW · GW].
 However, some of these tasks use self-evaluation to determine whether a model has been successful.
 They also find that the attack method of refusal-vector ablation does generalize and prevents all refusal on their benchmark.
 Importantly, they use a refusal-vector [LW · GW] that was computed based on a dataset or harmful chat requests.
 The vector was not changed in any form for agentic misuse.

 As further evidence, I am currently working on a human spear-phishing study in which we set-up models to perform spear-phishing on human targets.
 In this study, we are using the latest models from Anthropic and OpenAI.
 We did not face any substantial challenge to convince these models to conduct OSINT (Open Source INTelligence) reconnaissance and write highly targeted spear-phishing mails.
-We will publish results on this soon and we currently have this talk available.
+We have publish results on this and we have this talk available.

 Discussion